ayushgta/faa/002_seating_bull.md

 ## What's the busiest day?

 Let's checkout different days of the week.
-To do so, we'll click on the dimension called Depart DOW Num to group by the day of the week.
+To do so, we'll click on the dimension called Depart Day of Week to group by the day of the week.

 <look height="250" width="100%">
   model: faa
   explore: flights
-  dimensions: flights.depart_dow_num
+  dimensions: flights.depart_day_of_week
   measures: [flights.count]
   filters:
     flights.destination: EGE
 </look>

-We see that Saturday has 2x the number of flights as Wednesday, but 3x the number of seats.
-Some big planes must come in Saturdays.
-We can see that Sunday is also big, but weekdays are pretty small.
+We see that Saturday has the most activity, and flights look like they gear up toward the end of the week and into the weekend.

 ## Do seasons matter?